Financial Settlements & Arrangements following Separation

 What is a Financial Settlement and What do they cover?

 When your relationship ends your shared finances have to be separated fairly and in line with the current legislation.
-Any property, investments, savings and pensions that you and your partner have will may be divided, but the process can often be complicated, especially if the divorcing couple do not agree on how best to share these assets.
+Any property, investments, savings and pensions that you and your partner have may be divided, but the process can often be complicated, especially if the divorcing couple do not agree on how best to share these assets.

 There are numerous options for how to make or receive financial payments after a divorce including: